A Groundhog Day Snowstorm And Other Historic Blizzards

 Occurred on the eve of John F. Kennedy’s Presidential inauguration in Washington, DC; it was the second of three huge storms to hit the Northeast during the winter of 1960-61; Washington and Baltimore saw 8″ of snow; New York City 10″; 25″ in Connecticut and New Hampshire; and 24″ in Massachusetts.

 1961 – February 3–4 – Third Big Snow of the Winter of ’60-’61

 Produced near-record snow cover in the major metropolitan areas since snow fell on unmelted accumulations from the previous storms; also produced paralyzing gale-to-hurricane-force winds along coastal areas; Washington, DC, and Baltimore, MD, saw 8 to 11″; New York City, NY, received 19 to 24″; Boston, MA, got 14.4″; highest amount fell at Cortland, NY, with 40″.

-Storm system rapidly intensified off Delmarva Coast (Delaware, Maryland, Virginia) and raced northeastward; briefly brought blizzard conditions and, in just a few hours, a 20 to 40 degree drop in temperature to the Northeast; brought wind gusts of 100 mph. to Nova Scotia; barometric pressure fell to 28.30″, much lower than many summertime hurricanes.
+A storm system rapidly intensified off Delmarva Coast (Delaware, Maryland, Virginia) and raced northeastward; briefly bringing blizzard conditions and, in just a few hours, a 20- to 40-degree drop in temperature to the Northeast.
+With it came wind gusts of 100 mph in Nova Scotia and the barometric pressure fell to 28.30″—much lower than many summertime hurricanes.

 Worst blizzard on record to hit the east side of Lakes Erie and Ontario; wind gusts to 69 mph.; zero-visibility whiteouts; wind chill factor of -50°F.